Zlade101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. HellOfFile -> display the contents of the /etc/passwd file.
 3. Twofiles -> display the contents of the /etc/passwd and /etc/hosts.
 4. 4lastlines -> display the last ten lines of /etc/passwd
+5. 5firstline -> display the first ten lines of /etc/passwd